aamorim1913/AptPostProcessor/README.md

 2- In saving file as STL open options and Choose the coordinate system created in solidcam using the "create SW coordinate system"
 3- Select the "Do not translate stl output data to positive space".

+To use the micro...
+ - copy the opencv installation dir (after compilation)
+	- in an administrator promp execute: setx -m OPenCV_DIR <the instalation directory>